Claim: Essay explains the origins of the symbolism on the back of the U.S. one-dollar bill.

 The notion that the head of the eagle depicted on the Great Seal of the United States (and/or on the Seal of the President of the United States) changes direction during wartime is a false one which we cover in detail in a separate article.

 Although several design features of the Great Seal of the United States incorporate items comprising thirteen elements, none of them has anything to do with the number of signers of the Declaration of Independence.
-A total of
+A total of fifty-six delegates, not thirteen, affixed their names to that document.

 Again, as greatseal.com notes: “The number of [olives or leaves] are not specified in the official 1782 description of the Great Seal.
 These details are determined by artists and engravers.
 They have no intended symbolic significance.”

-Hayim Solomon (whose name is also rendered as Haym Salomon) was a real person, a Polish-born Jew who immigrated to the American colonies in the 1770s, joined the
+Hayim Solomon (whose name is also rendered as Haym Salomon) was a real person, a Polish-born Jew who immigrated to the American colonies in the 1770s, joined the New York branch of the Sons of Liberty, and performed many services on behalf of the American independence movement,

 most notably helping to provide funding for the colonial war effort during the American Revolution.
 However, the claim that George Washington